Tidying Up After

-Thanks to all who stop by to read and most especially to those who stay to comment.
+Thanks to all who visit and most especially those who stay to comment.
 To graze on a whole pasture of stories click here.